Come, Follow Me July 29-August 1: Alma 36-38

 The angel’s visitation reveals to Alma something about the nature of his actions, and this discovery facilitates a mutual co-emergence of new self-knowledge and a new practical identity—a new way of being in the world.
 For even though Alma claims in 36:6 (echoing Mosiah 27:10) that he went about “seeking to destroy the church” (intention) and that his three days spent racked with torment were spent “remember[ing] all [his] sins and iniquities,” (recognition), there seems to be an epiphanous element to the angel’s message that reveals something new to him or puts his actions in an entirely different light; Alma is not merely recapitulating, but redefining, his actions.

 So what did the angel unveil?
 For one, Alma seems to discover that God is a reality rather than a mere idea: “And now behold, can ye dispute the power of God?
 For behold, doth not my voice shake the earth?
 And can ye not also behold me before you?
 And I am sent from God,” thunders the angel (Mosiah 27:15).
-This not only paves the way for the Christ of his father’s (at least not entirely ignored) preaching to become a live possibility during his agonizing experience of hell; it also sets the stage for subsequent reevaluations of who his actions affected and how.
+This not only paves the way for the Christ of his father’s (at least not entirely ignored) preaching to become a live possibility during his agonizing experience of hell; it also sets the stage for subsequent reevaluations of whom his actions affected and how.

 Another catalyzing discovery is Alma’s confrontation with finitude and death: “And the angel spake more things unto me, which were heard by my brethren, but I did not hear them; for when I heard the words—If thou wilt be destroyed of thyself, seek no more to destroy the church of God—I was struck with such great fear and amazement lest perhaps I should be destroyed, that I fell to the earth and I did hear no more.”
 While we all surely know, abstractly, that we will die, we spend most of our lives effacing it from our consciousness.
 But it is only in confronting the inevitable “possibility of our impossibility,” as Heidegger describes it, that we can fully take responsibility for the ways in which we respond to life and the possibilities that are uniquely ours.
 Death puts into sharp relief the true shape of our actions by tracing them to their definitive end in our demise; in contemplating our absence, the distinctiveness of our being, the movements we ripple into the world, shine forth.
-[5] Or, in Alma’s case, glint ominously.
+[5]

 For Alma now sees his actions in a different light.
 What was initially described by the editor of Mosiah as Alma’s pursuit of “drawing people away from the church” now appears in Alma’s inner vision as “murdering many of [God’s] children” (36:14).
 Alma sees his actions not merely as he experienced them, but as they were experienced by others—and this triangulation is a key feature of judgment and self-knowledge.
 We can never be the sole interpretative authorities on who we are, for we exist in fundamental relation to the world, to other people.
 We are subject and object, constituted not only by our own practical identities and self-conceptions, but the ways in which others perceive and experience us.
-[6] What Alma formerly experienced as a play of power and flattery is now revealed to him as a spiritual destruction of fellow children of God.
+[6]

 This is why judgment must be a continual spiritual practice rather than a culminating evaluation: judgment is not a one-time snapshot but part of an ongoing transformation.
-The unveiling wrought by judgment can be facilitated by an angel, by the Spirit, by the law, by words of scripture (most of chapter 37 is Alma’s exhortation to Helaman about preserving the records of scripture, for they “enlarge the memory of the people” and help break open our provincial narratives); by our own self-reflections and deliberations, [8] and by each other.
-Enacting the role of judge for each other is fraught, of course, but I think the spiritually discerning witnessing of friends, family and even strangers—even and often especially those who do not see eye to eye with us—is an important source of self-knowledge; the sons of Mosiah and Alma “confess” (Mos.
-27:35) to each other often (a correlate of judgment), and the practice keeps their self-conceptions pliable, porous, and receptive—the opposites of the great vices of the Book of Mormon: “the hardness of their hearts, and the deafness of their ears, and the blindness of their minds, and the stiffness of their necks” (Jarom 1:3).
+The unveiling wrought by judgment can be facilitated by an angel, by the Spirit, by the law, by words of scripture (most of chapter 37 is Alma’s exhortation to Helaman about preserving the records of scripture, for they “enlarge the memory of the people” and help break open our provincial narratives); by our own self-reflections and deliberations, [8]

 The more disposed we can be to the unveiling of judgment, the more effective may be the work of transformation.
 But while Alma’s own transformation might seem swift and sudden (and not exactly induced in the ways he prescribes to his own sons), it was not effortless: he tells the assembled people that he repented “nigh unto death” in those three days of tormenting self-knowledge (Mos.
 27:28).
 It also did not transpire without ongoing tension: even though he claimed that after being delivered by God’s forgiveness he was “harrowed up” by his sins no more, he deliberately maintained the awareness of his past guilt and his perpetual “unworthiness” (Alma 38:14) in part, I believe, because holding these polarities in tension—condemnation and mercy, our practical and aspirational identities, our fallen and divine natures, our engaging-the-world and being-experienced-in-the-world—is what ensures that the perpetual work of becoming will never cease.[9]